bkager/Tiny-node-cookbook/recipe-cat-server-1.md

 * The `http.createServer()` method can (and usually will) receive a callback called the request handler as an argument.
 * The request handler has two parameters, usually called req and res.
 * When an http request reaches the server, Node formats it as an instance of the IncomingMessage class of the http module.
-* Node then automatically passes this request object to the request handler as its first argument.
+* Node automatically passes this request object to the request handler as its first argument.
 You can access it inside the request handler as `req`, or whatever you named the first parameter.
-* The request object, as an instance of IncomingMessage, has useful methods and properties on it for handling requests.
+* The request object, as an instance of IncomingMessage, has useful methods and properties for handling requests.
 * Three methods to know for now are `message.headers`, `message.method`, and `message.url`, which you'll usually call on your `req` object as `req.headers`, `req.method`, and `req.url`.

   &nbsp;